 Effective Spring 2022, in the event of an Honors student's alleged conduct violation, the Honors Program Director will be notified by the Office of Student Rights and Responsibilities.
 Honors students directed to participate in a conduct process are expected to comply with the directives issued by the conduct hearing officer.
 Honors students found responsible and sanctioned to Disciplinary Probation will be notified by the Honors Program Director of their loss of access to Academic Grants and will be ineligible to overload for free.
 Honors students found responsible and sanctioned to Disciplinary Suspension or Disciplinary Expulsion will be notified by the Honors Program Director of their removal from the Honors Program and loss of all privileges associated with the Program.

 The Elizabethtown College Honors Program curriculum is modeled in large part on our current Core curriculum to ensure that the program poses no complication to the timely completion of graduation requirements.
 Several features make the Honors experience unique.
+The 24 required Honors credits are designed to seamlessly fulfill Core curriculum requirements and requirements for the student’s academic major(s) and minor(s).

 All students entering the Honors Program will complete a minimum of 24 credit hours to fulfill the requirements and graduate as recognized Honors students.
 However, students are encouraged to take more than 24 credits in Honors if their schedules allow.
 There is no limit to the number of Honors courses per semester that students may take, or to the number they may take during their college career.
 Courses designated as Honors courses may carry between one and four credits.